TheWirv/react-barcode-scanner/README.md

 ## Component API

-The `QrReader` component has the following props:
+The `QrCodeScanner` component has the following props:

 | Properties          | Types                                                                                           | Default Value            | Description                                              |
 | ------------------- | ----------------------------------------------------------------------------------------------- | ------------------------ | -------------------------------------------------------- |